When do the introductory days take place?

 - Management & Communication Services: Management & Kommunikation Dienstleistungen

-In the drop-down menu to the right of the previous one, you can then select between the basic studies (German: Grundstudium) from semester 1 to 3 as well as group A and group B (German: Zug A1, Zug B1).
-For your main studies (German: Hauptstudium), you can select your respective specialization field and the correlating obligatory and supplementary modules (German: Pflichtmodule, Vertiefungsmod.).
+In the drop-down menu "Event Groups", you can then select for example between the basic studies (German: Grundstudium) from semester 1 to 3 (for GettING Started semester 1 to 5) in the bachelor degree program.
+For your main studies (German: Hauptstudium), you can select your respective specialization field and the semester (1 or 2).
 As the elective modules (German: Wahlpflichtfächer) are not limited to a specific study program, you can select them independently.
 For further information regarding our courses and their respective abbreviations, please refer to our module codes.

-For example: A first semester student in winter semester 2016/17 could select the Electrical & Information Technology Bachelor's program (German: Elektro- & Informationstechnik (B.Eng.)) and the 1.
-Semester, Group A1 (German: 1.
-Sem., Zug A1).
+For example: A first semester student could select the Electrical & Information Technology Bachelor's program (German: Elektro- & Informationstechnik (B.Eng.)) and the 1. semester.
 A schedule with all relevant modules is now being displayed.
-If you click on the + sign within the frame of a specific module, it is added to your schedule (German: Mein Stundenplan).
+If you click on the bookmark-sign within the frame of a specific module, it is added to your schedule "My Appointments" (German: Meine Termine).
 (Important: For courses consisting of multiple time blocks, you have to add each one independently to your schedule)

-If you have accidentally selected the wrong module or if a module has been replaced by another one because of curricula adjustments, you can remove the respective module by clicking on 'x'.
+If you have accidentally selected the wrong module or if a module has been replaced by another one because of curricula adjustments, you can remove the respective module by clicking on the bookmark-sign in your schedule ("My Appointments").

-After setting up your schedule, make sure to save it.
-You can also download it in PDF format and/or print it out.
+After setting up your schedule, make sure to export it.
+For example a download in PDF format is possible for later printing.

 Financial and legal aspects